jamesoliver1981/Home_Credit/README.md

 This took [Will Koehrsens data prep from Kaggle](https://www.kaggle.com/willkoehrsen/start-here-a-gentle-introduction), and then played with different weighting and rebalancing strategies to find the optimal approach for enhanced use in a business context.

 The Kaggle data is here: https://www.kaggle.com/c/home-credit-default-risk

+This is the basis for the story published on Medium (link to follow)